-Police Scotland is now the second largest police service in the UK with over 16,000 police officers and over 5,000 staff members.
-The service provides all policing functions nationally and is structured around 13 local policing divisions supported by national divisions and departments including Specialist Crime Division, Operational Support, Custody, Criminal Justice, and Corporate Support Services.
+Police Scotland is now the second largest police service in the UK with over 22,000 officers and staff members.
+The service provides for all policing and forensic functions nationally and is structured around 13 local policing divisions supported by national divisions and departments including Specialist Crime Division, Operational Support, Custody, Criminal Justice, and Corporate Support Services.
 The Procurement Service sits within Corporate Support Services under the Finance function of Police Scotland.